clbarnes/cleft_scripts/annotation_versions.md

 - Partners are one to one
 - Information about the contained edges are serialised in pytables format in `/tables/connectors`
 - Clefts are labelled with a 1px brush but may still need skeletonising
+- Image data is lossless from N5 export
 - File names are `"data_{n}.hdf5"`